 The Society has a Stress Testing Framework in place to ensure it meets regulatory and business requirements.
-The objective of the framework is to be used as a risk management tool and inform business decisions.
+The objective of the framework involves both stress and scenario testing and helps to support wider strategic making at Board level and also operational business management.

 Society-wide stress tests are an integral part of the annual business planning process and annual review of risk appetite.
 Tests are designed to ensure that the Society's financial position and risk profile provide sufficient resilience to withstand the impact of severe economic stress on the market (systemic stress) or stress events that would only impact the Society (idiosyncratic stress).
-The Society has also devised a variety of stress scenarios in relation to the ongoing pandemic and Brexit uncertainty.